ennuicastr/libavjs-webcodecs-polyfill/README.md

 No, really.

-It supports the `VideoEncoder`, `AudioEncoder`, `VideoDecoder`, and `AudioDecoder` classes, and all the classes and interfaces required by them.
+It supports the `VideoEncoder`, `AudioEncoder`, `VideoDecoder`, and `AudioDecoder` classes, a `VideoFrame`-specific version of `CanvasRenderingContext2D.drawImage`, and all the classes and interfaces required by these.
 There are no plans to implement image formats, only video and audio.

 It implements WebCodecs through [libav.js](https://github.com/Yahweasel/libav.js/), which is a port of